 Kinesthetics are known for having short attention spans when it comes to listening or following written directions.
 Kinesthetic learners need to learn by touching, moving, doing.

 Kinesthetic learners identify learning through hands-on experiences.

 - Have trouble taking notes from a presentation

 - Enjoy being taught practical skills through physical demonstration

-The aspect of sitting, listening and writing conflicts this style and this type of learner would benefit greatly from attending workshop and traditional face-to-face classes.
+The aspect of sitting, listening and writing conflicts with this style and this type of learner would benefit greatly from attending workshops and traditional face-to-face classes.

 What is the Benefit of Catering to Your Learning Style?

 By categorising your learning style, information absorption is maximised and the time required to learn new skills is minimised.

 Knowing your learning style can also help you determine the most suitable mode of study to learn effectively with minimal knowledge.

 Specific training methods, training programs, group discussions, and anything alike can be better streamlined to fit the types of learning styles one may have.